eXpOSNitc/expos-docs/docs/roadmap/stage-19.md

 #### Modification to the Free Page Table (function number = 4,[process manager module](../modules/module-01.md))

-1. Go through the heap and stack entries in the <a>disk map table</a> of the process with given PID.
+1. Go through the heap and stack entries in the disk map table of the process with given PID.
 If any valid entries are found, invoke the **Release Block**function in the [memory manager module](../modules/module-02.md).
 2. Invalidate all the entries of the disk map table.